Phishing is the most common type of successful cyberattacks — which makes it a real threat to businesses of all types and sizes.

-Basically, if there’s a worrying topic related to the pandemic, cyber criminals have sadly found a way to capitalise on it.
+Basically, if there’s a worrying topic related to the pandemic, cybercriminals have sadly found a way to capitalize on it.

-Keywords to look out for include: New variant details, Vaccination schemes, Booster shots, Health department guidelines.
+Keywords to look out for include: New variant details, Vaccination schemes, Booster shots, and Health department guidelines.

 2. BRAND IMPERSONATION PHISHING